magrilu/magrilu.github.io/_pages/thesis.md

 ---
 > It is good to have an end to journey toward; but it is the journey that matters, in the end. _Hemingway_

+- :envelope: If you want to be updated on the very latest opportunities, just drop an email!
+- :star: You can visit our <a href="/thof">Thesis-Hall-of-Fame</a>  to get an idea of our past theses (some of which have been published at workshops, conferences and journals)
 - :mortar_board: Typically twice a year (September-February) we present our **thesis proposal**.
+Some [advice](https://polimi365-my.sharepoint.com/:b:/g/personal/10245349_polimi_it/Ec9gPAyZ0JVIv3iSUH7CPOoBUymAJVbQEG8BKaIOBRG8Gg?e=dlWh3Z) for applying to the right thesis.
 - :pushpin: We organize a series of <a href="/tht">Thesis-How-To</a> meetings to guide you during your thesis.
-- :star: You can visit our <a href="/thof">Thesis-Hall-of-Fame</a>  to get an idea of our past theses (some of which have been published at workshops, conferences and journals)
-- :envelope: If you want to be updated on the very latest opportunities, just drop an email!

 Thesis topics include